-When the play button is tapped
+When game starts

+Train

 E Set Speed to 300

-Set Size Percent 400
+Set Size percent 400

 Repeat Forever

-E Set Position to X 200 + random 1 to 3
+Set Position to x 200 + random 1 to 3 × 150 y 🔒 height

 Change Y by -768

-End

-End

 4. Collisions (ES) (5 minutes)

 Ending the game is an opportunity for creativity.
 How do students want to indicate to the player that a collision has occurred?
 If you want, for example, to grow and spin at the same time, that's concurrency, and should be implemented with two different rules with the same event.
 Ask students to come up with a good indication that a collision has occured, code it, and show it to a partner.
 The partner can help debug if necessary.